Introduction to Lead Scoring

 Award negative points for unvalued actions

 Some actions may indicate that your sales team should not be interested in the lead.
-These can include visits to the careers page on your site or staying less than 5 seconds on your site.
-You may also want to award negative points for leads who haven’t interacted with your business for a certain number of months.
+These can include visiting your careers page or browsing your site for less than 5 seconds.
+You may also want to award negative points for leads who haven’t interacted with your business for a certain amount of time.
 Or, you may keep track of those leads in order to place them into a reengagement campaign.

 Develop thresholds for marketing categories